A printable recipe card is available at the end of the post.

 - 2 large pastured eggs

-Adjust batter thickness by adding either milk or flour.
+All that’s left is to adjust the batter thickness by adding either milk or flour.

-Preheat your waffle iron for 10-15 minutes.
+To cook your waffles, start by preheating your waffle iron for 10-15 minutes.

-Pour 1/2 to 3/4 cups of batter on the hot waffle iron and close the lid.
+Now pour 1/2 to 3/4 cups of batter on the hot waffle iron and close the lid.

 - 1 cup sourdough starter does not need to be bubbly and active